Enaam Ahmed: FIA Formula 3 Championship

 Later that year, Ahmed partook in the FIA Formula 3 post-season test with Prema Powerteam.
 He ended up signing for Carlin Buzz Racing to partner Clément Novalak and Cameron Das in the 2020 FIA Formula 3 Championship.
 On 30 July, after six races, Carlin announced that Ahmed and his sponsors had departed from the team, being replaced by Ben Barnicoat.

 Indy Pro 2000

 2021

 On 2 April 2021, Ahmed announced that he would move to the United States to compete in the Indy Pro 2000 championship with RP Motorsport.
 It was initially announced as a part-time deal as it was unsure whether or not Ahmed would contest the full season due to sponsorship issues.
 Due to a lack of budget, Ahmed was no longer able to compete in the following races of the championship.
 However, it was announced on 29 September that Ahmed would compete in the final two races of the 2021 season with Juncos Hollinger Racing, replacing Manuel Sulaimán.

 2022

 On 11 February 2022, Ahmed signed to compete in the full 2022 Indy Pro 2000 Championship season with Juncos Hollinger Racing.

 Indy NXT

 Ahmed moved up to the Indy NXT for 2023, teaming up with Cape Motorsports.
-He is partnered with Jagger Jones.
+He was partnered with Jagger Jones.